 English, Mathematics and Computer Practice Lessons occur in the middle of the day.
-Subjects requiring rhythmic repetition and d ng and Main constant practice along with life skills training and Main Lesson work that requires acquisition of new skills, or further extension are taught in these middle lessons.
+Subjects requiring rhythmic repetition and constant rials and Main practice along with Student Wellbeing Tutorials and Main Lesson work that requires acquisition of new skills, or further extension are taught in these middle lessons.